 - Give text alternatives and allow screen readers to skip the content

-Our design team uses different fonts all the time to reiterate the brand for our clients as well as for design elements.
-We usually use a pairing of serif and sans-serif fonts, to bring a modern or traditional feeling into the website.
+Our design team uses different typefaces all the time to reiterate the brand for our clients as well as for design elements.
+We usually use a pairing of serif and sans-serif typefaces, to bring a modern or traditional feeling into the website.

-Next, consider the x-height of the font.
-More openness, or taller x-height, will make the font more readable, especially in smaller sizes.
+Next, consider the x-height of the typeface.
+More openness, or taller x-height, will make them more readable, especially in smaller sizes.

 To assist with load times, consider using variable fonts.
-These allow the different font versions (eg: bold, regular, different sizes) to be consolidated into one file, rather than using a different file for each, therefore helping to make the site easier to load.
+These allow the different fonts (eg: bold, regular, different sizes) to be consolidated into one file, rather than using a different file for each, therefore helping to make the site easier to load.

 Creating an accessible website does not limit using fun interactive elements on the site.
 When you are creating interactivity, right from the onset, you do however need to think about how this will translate for those users using assistive technologies.
 Things to keep in mind: